 007 in theme, The Safe House is true to its name.
 Stairways, nooks, and crannies are abundant throughout the convoluted floor plan.
-Some tables are even set back in their own jail “cells.”
-Have the feeling you’re being “watched” and your sixth sense is probably right.
-It’s easy to lurk around, find one-way mirrors, and other opportunities for shenanigans (and it’s a fun way to pass the time while waiting for your meal to be released from the kitchen).
+Some tables are even set back in their own jail cells.
+Have the feeling you’re being watched?
+You probably are.

 The Safe House